gary-robotics/TrackingAndLocalization/CarND-Extended-Kalman-Filter-Project-project_v2/README.md

-# Extended Kalman Filter Project Starter Code: This project was done by Shantnu Kakkar for the Udacity Nano-degree term 2.
+# Extended Kalman Filter Project Starter Code: This project was done by Shantnu Kakkar for the Udacity Self-driving car Nano-degree term 2.
 If you find any problem in the code then please contact me at shantnukakkar1992@gmail.com
-Self-Driving Car Engineer Nanodegree Program

 In this project we will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 The project also requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.